-The residencies will take place through the entire month of October.
-The guest artists will return to Sudbury in the spring of 2019 to present their creations.
+The residencies took place through the entire month of October 2018.
+The guest artists returned to Sudbury in the spring of 2019 to present their creations.

 Chloé LaDuchesse writes poems and short stories.
 Her first poetry collection, Furies, was published by Mémoire d’encrier in the winter of 2017 and was a finalist for the Trillium poetry award.
 Her work also appears in selected journals and collectives and in the zines that she so lovingly assembles.
 She is the poet laureate of the city of Greater Sudbury.

 A native of Sudbury, Daniel Aubin is a poet, actor and cultural columnist.
 His collections, Plasticité (2004) and Néologirouettes (2012), were both published by Éditions Prise de parole.
 Following his two-year term as Greater Sudbury’s poet laureate (2012-2014), he served as poet in residence at the weekly newspaper Le Voyageur, publishing an original poem every week for five years.
 When he is not busy wordsmithing, he works for Radio-Canada Ontario as an associate producer and researcher.